aruffj/p4g_school_hints/README.md

 July:
 * 7/13 - But beware of the Sphenopalatine ganglioneuralgia!
 Hahaha!- Your confused expressions tell me that you've never heard that!
 It's the medical term for brainfreeze!
 * 7/15 - This line also marks the middle of the Earth, splitting it in two equally divided parts.
 * 7/16 - It seems that he was a good looking fellow.
-Especially that smooth skin in his face...
+Especially that smooth skin in his face..

 September:
 * 9/1 - Hunting with a bow would also be good practice.
 And you'd get the venison from all kind of wild animals as a bonus! - Hey [MC] No zoning out!